animal-tree/Another-Version/2-Opposing-views.md

 BUT, I'm no stranger to some material luck, as it turned out...

-My hair fell out while I rented a room in a [*house on May St.*](#house-on-may-st), a different place from the floor in the house my cousin Lena's boyfriend was renting out to the roommate I mentioned (my best friend by the way) and me, where I first injected Dupilumab, but it was while living in the house on May St., which I leased later, when Aetna cut me off.
+My hair fell out while I rented a room in a *house on May St.*, a different place from the floor in the house my cousin Lena's boyfriend was renting out to the roommate I mentioned (my best friend by the way) and me, where I first injected Dupilumab, but it was while living in the [*House on May St.*](#house-on-may-st), which I leased later, when Aetna cut me off.

 # Part 2

 ## Crisis, RGH, and Strong

-After living in that house, I moved in with my mom to our apartment, where I came up with my [MHDPA innovation paper](https://www.overleaf.com/read/qgmmzgsrctmg#6cd1b9) (the method underlying ChatGPT) in 2018, and it was in the middle of wrapping up that that I was hospitalized (no prior history).
+After living in the House on May St., I moved in with my mom to our apartment, where I came up with my [MHDPA innovation paper](https://www.overleaf.com/read/qgmmzgsrctmg#6cd1b9) (the method underlying ChatGPT) in 2018, and it was in the middle of wrapping up that that I was hospitalized (no prior history).
 It was actually in the [first hospitalization](#rochester-general-hospital-rgh), at RGH, where I ran the successful experiments for that paper, since the hospital staff had allowed my mom to bring in my laptop.
 It was in the [second hospital](#university-of-rochesters-strong-hospital), at the University of Rochester's Strong Hospital, where I described relational reasoning to my brother-in-law and showed that paper to my fellow inpatient, [Sarah](#sarah) (real name used with permission).

 ## Psychiatry at the University of Rochester's Strong Hospital